hugomrvt/hugomrvt/README.md

 ---
 <div align="center">
-<i>"Design is not just what it looks like and feels like.
-Design is how it works." - Steve Jobs</i>
+"Design is not just what it looks like and feels like.
+Design is how it works." - Steve Jobs
 </div>